Artist

 Editorial context

-• Bad Guy and Happier Than Ever remain the clearest catalog anchors for the page.
+• Bad Guy and Happier Than Ever are the main tracked-song anchors for this estimate.

 • Pop catalog streaming supports recurring long-tail demand.